-Starting with Unified CVP 9.0, you cannot install a separate media server.
+You cannot install media server separately.
 The media server must be co-located with the Call Server and Unified CVP VXML Server.

-Unified CVP microapplication configuration
+Unified CVP Microapplication Configuration

 The VoiceXML gateway sends HTTP requests to an HTTP media server to obtain audio files.
 It uses the following VoiceXML gateway configuration parameters to locate a server when not using a ACE: